CO Background Check: Colorado Records (Search Official Database)

 In most cases, the criminal history searches and other background check processes in Colorado do not differ largely from the processes conducted in other states.

-However, exceptions do apply and it’s best to learn how to get a federal background check on yourself to view what shows on your full record (including out of state background records).
+However, exceptions do apply and it’s best to learn how to have your federal background investigated to view what shows on your full record (including out-of-state background records).

 We use cookies to ensure that we give you the best experience on our website.
 If you continue to use this site we will assume that you are happy with it